Montana

 Dolichorhynchops osborni found at Little Bighorn Battlefield, currently located in the Smithsonian National Museum of Natural History.
 Image courtesy of Wikimedia

-The subsequent Bearpaw Formation (AKA Bearpaw Shale), is a shale layer deposited within the depths of the Western Interior Seaway, when that body of water covered the area.
+The overlying, younger formation is the Bearpaw Formation (AKA Bearpaw Shale).
+This is located mainly in the eastern half of the park and covers both sides directly next to the road and to the left as you are driving into the park.
+The Bearpaw Formation is a shale layer deposited within the depths of the Western Interior Seaway, when that body of water covered the area.
 Many ammonites have been found within the Bearpaw Formation as well as a notable plesiosaur within the park.
 Back in 1977, a routine grave excavation was occurring in Custer National Cemetery and a NPS maintenance employee exhumed pieces of the plesiosaur Dolichorhynchops osborni.
 After six days of work, a nearly complete vertebral column, a complete pectoral girdle, and complete pelvic girdles were collected by after-hours volunteers and local paleontologists Russell King and Alan Tabrum.

 Little Bighorn Battlefield National Monument